ShamrockLee/git-labview-integration/README.md

 ## Acknowledgements

 *   Special thanks go to Jörg Herzinger, Joe Friedrichsen and contributers of the project [joerg/LabViewGitEnv](https://github.com/joerg/LabViewGitEnv).\
-    The project also works on making LVCompare and LvMerge available Git.
+    The project also works on making LVCompare and LVMerge available Git.
-    Their work enhanced my understanding to LVCompare, LvMerge, git-difftool and git-mergetool, and inspired me to make this one.
+    Their work enhanced my understanding to LVCompare, LVMerge, git-difftool and git-mergetool, and inspired me to make this one.

 ## Copyright